solidfire/PowerShell/docs/docker/README.md

     docker run -it -v $(pwd):/scripts netapp/solidfire-powershell

-This will download that SolidFire Docker image, start a new container, and open a PowerShell shell from your terminal with the SolidFire module loaded and ready.
+This will download that SolidFire Docker image, start a new container, and enter it in a bash shell from your terminal.
+Once there, run the command:

+    powershell

+Then you will be in a PowerShell shell with the SolidFire module loaded and ready.

 **NOTE:** Any scripts in your host's pwd* will be available at `/scripts` once you are in the PowerShell shell.